koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_51_img_1.md

+# The image 1 in slide 51 of lecture 13 contains:
 The image is divided into two main sections.
 On the left side, there is a diagram illustrating a supply chain flow and a definition of cross docking.
 On the right side, there is a list of optimization benefits.

 **Left Section: Diagram and Definition**